-25. The assignment shall require eight work weeks spread over a period of 14 weeks, commencing second week of July 2020.
+24. The assignment shall require eight work weeks spread over a period of 14 weeks, commencing second week of July 2020.
 The assignment shall be executed in accordance with the following schedule:

-Time frame Activity 2 days after signing of the ECA organizes an inception meeting with all sub regional contract consultants 1 week after signing of the contract Consultant submits to ECA an inception report detailing the conceptualization of the assignment that strongly demonstrates a clear understanding and interpretation of the objectives and tasks; and includes a conceptual framework; the methodology, including data and information collection and analysis, and an annotated outline of the report and a work plan.
-2 weeks after signing of the Consultant submits the final inception report based on the contract comments and inputs provided by ECA, partners and collaborators, and the draft questionnaire for the survey.
-2.5 weeks after signing of the Consultant submits the final questionnaire for the survey based contract on comments and inputs provided by ECA, partners and collaborators.
-6 weeks after signing of the Consultant submits to ECA the first draft study report. contract Within one week of Consultant presents the study report at a virtual meeting for submitting the first draft validation. report 10 weeks after signing of the Consultant submits a final study report based on comments, contract inputs and recommendations provided at the virtual validation meeting as guided by ECA, partners and collaborators.
+Time frame Activity 2 days after signing of the contract ECA organizes an inception meeting with all subregional consultants 1 week after signing of the contract Consultant submits to ECA an inception report detailing the conceptualization of the assignment that strongly demonstrates a clear understanding and interpretation of the objectives and tasks; and includes a conceptual framework; the methodology, including data and information collection and analysis, and an annotated outline of the report and a work plan.
+2 weeks after signing of the contract Consultant submits the final inception report based on the comments and inputs provided by ECA, partners and collaborators, and the draft questionnaire for the survey.
+2.5 weeks after signing of the contract Consultant submits the final questionnaire for the survey based on comments and inputs provided by ECA, partners and collaborators.
+6 weeks after signing of the contract Consultant submits to ECA the first draft study report.
+Within one week of submitting the first draft report Consultant presents the study report at a virtual meeting for validation.
+10 weeks after signing of the contract Consultant submits a final study report based on comments, inputs and recommendations provided at the virtual validation meeting as guided by ECA, partners and collaborators.